gabrielbeguren/AlceEngine/Documentation/Tutorials/setup.md

 In order to compile the project along with the Alce Engine CLI, you'll need the GCC 13.1.0 MinGW 32-bit compiler.
 There are several ways to install it, but in this tutorial, we'll use MSYS2, as this tool greatly simplifies the process.

 Start by installing MSYS2 following the instructions on its [website](https://www.msys2.org/).
-Once the program is installed, launch it and run the following commands within the integrated terminal:
+Once the program is installed, launch it and run the following command within the integrated terminal:

 ```bash
 $ pacman -S mingw-w64-i686-toolchain